amaurymaille/IsaacDocs/docs/ProjectileParams.md

 ### Circle·Angle {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### float CircleAngle  {: .copyable aria-label='Variables' }
-Angle offset used by fire_projectiles PROJECTILES_CIRCLE type emitter.
+Angle offset used by [EntityNPC::FireProjectiles](EntityNPC.md#fireprojectiles) with `mode = 9`.
 Random by default.
+This value is in **radians**.
+It defines the direction in which the first bullet of the circle will move.
+All subsequent bullets that are part of this circle will move in a direction that is `CircleAngle + k * 2 * PI / N`, with `N` the amount of tears in the circle.
 ___
 ### Color {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }